North African-focused oil and gas business

 Gharb Centre (75%, operator, gas)

-A twelve well programme is being planned to start late in 2019 and finish early in 2020.
+A twelve well programme started in October and will finish early in 2020.

 This will boost gross production to between 9-11 MMscf/d (million cubic feet per day) per day or double the average for 2018.